- How does the Dual Enrollment Agreement with SNHU work?

 If, during your enrollment at NHTI as an associate's degree nursing student, you are considering continuing your nursing education at SNHU following graduation, you should contact the nursing department to obtain the required documents.

-During your pre-licensure program, the department head and/or faculty from the nursing department at NHTI will be providing academic advising.
+During your pre-licensure program, the department chair and/or faculty from the nursing department at NHTI will be providing academic advising.
 Students may also be working with advisors in the Advising Center if you are dual-enrolled in Nursing and General Studies or Liberal Arts.
 They will be able to help you select courses that will meet SNHU academic requirements.
 You may also contact the SNHU nursing department at any time to discuss your education plans.

 Financial aid packages, issues and questions are the responsibility of NHTI until you graduate from the nursing program.
 Once you are enrolled in the last 30 credits of the BSN degree (nursing courses) you will pay the applicable SNHU rate and receive financial aid through the SNHU financial aid office.